hai-nguyen-van/ipgp-dtft/README.md

 Specifications for input and output files
 ---------------------------

-The input file is a sequence of decimal numbers in ASCII characters seperated by spaces.
+The input file is a sequence of lines consisting of ASCII decimal numbers seperated by tab spaces `\t`.
+A line stands for an acquisition at a time t and yet several fields in a line represents the different indexed channels of the ADC.
+This specification is compatible with comma-delimited [LabVIEW Measurement filetype](http://www.ni.com/white-paper/4139/en).
+Pratham filetype specifications will soon get available in the next versions.

 The output file is a [comma-seperated values (CSV)](http://supercsv.sourceforge.net/csvSpecification.html) file.

 Troubleshooting